- Creating a new deployment/subscription

-If you would like a seamless plan change and are migrating from a Shared Cluster plan to a Dedicated Cluster plan or between Dedicated Cluster plans, contact firstname.lastname@example.org.
-We will then use our rolling node replacement process which requires no change in connection string.
+If you would like a seamless plan change and are migrating from a Shared Cluster plan to a Dedicated Cluster plan or between Dedicated Cluster plans, we can use our seamless rolling node replacement process which requires no change in connection string.

 For subscriptions created via one of our Platform-as-a-Service (PaaS) partners (e.g., Heroku), refer to the documentation available on our partner’s site.

 Using the table below, you can quickly identify our recommended method to change from your current plan to your desired plan.
 The two recommended methods are then described in detail below.

 Taking a backup and restoring it into a deployment is a convenient way to change plans.
 However, it will require you to update your connection string and require downtime.